 - Dural restrictions within the Cervical Spine and internal cranium

 - Restricted function of the joints of the various yet distinct 29 bones of the skull

-The causes are often a combination of poor seating postures, week abdominals, long hours in front of a computer and stressful status.
+The causes are often a combination of poor seating postures, weak abdominals, long hours in front of a computer and also stress.